 - Insomnia

-- Lose of interest, forgetfulness, mood changes etc.
+- Lose of interest, forgetfulness, mood changes, etc.

-- Causes and risk factors:
+Sleep apnea causes and risk factors:

 - Obesity or excess fat deposition in the neck and throat